 Critical steps towards preventing the stack effect are caulking, weather-stripping, and attic air sealing.
 Areas of the attic that often require the installation of spray foam insulation to prevent leaking include can lights, plumbing vents, exhaust fans, and stove vents.
 In the basement, areas that need sealing include the rim joists, plumbing penetrations, and the sill plate.

-A reputable contractor using diagnostic testing such as infrared imaging and blower door testing can help you pinpoint areas where your home is leaking air.
+A reputable insulation contractor using diagnostic testing such as infrared imaging and blower door testing can help you pinpoint areas where your home is leaking air.
 Winter provides the best opportunity for these types of diagnostic testing because of the significant variance between indoor and outdoor temperatures.
+Energy audits and performance testing allow our installers to understand what needs to be addressed to combat the chimney effect, whether that’s home ventilation, insulation, air leaks, or a combination of them.